smarquina/transactions/README.md

    Requirements are specified in the `docker-compose.yml` file.
 Environment configurations are defined in Dockerfile.
    To install it follow next steps:

-   1. Run `git clone https://github.com/smarquina/transactions.git tranactions`
+   1. Run `git clone https://github.com/smarquina/transactions.git transactions`
    2. Make sure you have installed [Docker](https://docs.docker.com/).
    Then, from the projects root folder run `docker-compose up`
    3. Once container is installed and running, it can be accessed on `localhost:3000`